Social Activist Sumithra Discusses How Parents Create Inclusivity Barriers For Their Special Children

 Sumithra: Dynamics of the sex workers with their children is so bad that it is disheartening to even imagine.
 Children are most vulnerable at the age of 12-13, and imagine the amount of negativity and psychological trauma that the child of a sex worker has to go through at this age.
 Just imagine that people refer their profession to verbally abuse, and for the child, it’s what his/her mother does for a living.
 Many times, they develop aggression disorder as they rarely get any opportunities to break free from this dark world.
 So, the biggest challenge is to bring the children out of the negativity.

 Sumithra: We have this Whatsapp group, ‘Famous Five,’ which includes my mother, son, daughter, husband, and me.
-It is to keep everyone up-to-date on the work of our NGO’s and taking suggestions, etc.
+It is to keep everyone up-to-date on the work of our NGO’s and take suggestions, etc.

 My mother actively takes part in everything that I do and my husband is the greatest support.
 Without him, it wouldn’t have been possible to do so many things simultaneously.
 My daughter is 20 years old and is the youngest creative art therapist in the country.
 And, you already know all about the achievements of my son.